wallarm/product-documentation/docs/latest/installation/oob/terraform-module/aws-vpc-mirroring.md

 # Deploying Wallarm OOB for AWS VPC Mirroring using Terraform module

-This example demonstrates how to deploy the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/) as an Out-of-Band solution analyzing [traffic mirrored by Amazon VPC](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html).
+This example demonstrates how to deploy Wallarm as an Out-of-Band solution using the [Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/) for analyzing [traffic mirrored by Amazon VPC](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html).

 ## Key characteristics